gridbugs/gridbugs.org/content/blog/ocaml-tooling-surprises/index.md

 ### Dune can generate `.opam` files but requires a workaround for adding the `available` field

-## Conclusions
+## The "Happy Path"

 I hear a lot that OCaml tooling works well when you keep to the "Happy Path" and I tend to agree with this.
-I've been developing a [CLI parsing library](https://github.com/gridbugs/climate) for several months.
-It's entirely written in OCaml, doesn't link with any external libraries, only depends on third-party packages for its tests and is available on all architectures, and I'm having a great time.
+This refers to the case where all the code in your project is written in OCaml and you use the default configurations for everything.
+Lately I've been developing a [CLI parsing library](https://github.com/gridbugs/climate) in OCaml which sticks to the Happy Path.
+It's entirely written in OCaml, doesn't link with any external libraries, only depends on third-party packages for its tests and is available on all architectures.
+So far I haven't had any issues with tooling, and even been pleasantly surprised a couple of times.

-Most of the negative experiences from this post happened when I strayed from the happy path into parts of the ecosystem that are less polished and battle tested, or that my assumptions ran contrary to the assumptions made by tools.
+Most of the negative experiences from this post happened when I strayed from the Happy Path into parts of the ecosystem that are less polished and battle tested, or that my assumptions ran contrary to the assumptions made by tools.
 If you find yourself struggling with the tools don't beat yourself up about it.
 Remember it's not you - it's the tools.
 Most OCaml users I know struggle.
 I clearly struggle.
 The tooling is always gradually improving and in most cases you can trick the tools into doing what you want.

+## Conclusions

 As for my synth library, due to the friction I experienced developing it in OCaml, and the future frustration I anticipated if I continued